dirv/svelte-component-double/README.md

 An (experimental) test double for Svelte 3 components.
 It's currently in active development.
 The package contains matchers for both Jest and Jasmine, but I’d love help to build matchers for Expect, Should and Chai.

-*Support for two-way bindings is currently broken as of Svelte 3.16.*

 ## Installation

 First install the package: